 Entire Program Cost of Nurse Anesthesia School at Bryan College of Health Sciences.
 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is 5% to 15% higher than what is shown here.

 *Students are required to have a personal computer.
-Total includes estimated expenses for textbooks, computer, internet access, AANA associate membership dues, professional meeting attendance, fees for BLS, ACLS, and PALS certifications, SEE exam fees, professional subscriptions, lab coats, stethoscope and earpiece.
+The total includes estimated expenses for textbooks, computer, internet access, AANA associate membership dues, professional meeting attendance, fees for BLS, ACLS, and earpiece.

 Number of Applicants

 Are you concerned that the Bryan College CRNA Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).